 Recommendations for HST Observations

-When constructing the visits of your Phase II program, please consider the guidelines and rules given in the HST Primer, Section 6.2, to determine when to create new visits.
+When constructing the visits of your Phase II program, please consider the guidelines and rules given in the HST Primer: Orbit Calculation Overview, to determine when to create new visits.
 The following is an explanation of the rationale for the new visit recommendations and requirements outlined in the Primer.

 Maximum Duration of a Visit

-Because the SAA reduces the full orbital visibility period of many targets for over half of the HST orbits each day (see Section 2.2.2 of the HST Primer), visits that require more than 5 consecutive orbits are less likely to have scheduling opportunities on most days of the HST observing cycle.
+Because the SAA reduces the full orbital visibility period of many targets for over half of the HST orbits each day (see the HST Primer: Orbital Constraints South Atlantic Anomaly (SAA)), visits that require more than 5 consecutive orbits are less likely to have scheduling opportunities on most days of the HST observing cycle.
 Consequently, any visit that exceeds 5 orbits should be broken into separate, smaller visits if there is no compelling science reason not to.
 Likewise, such smaller visits should not be linked to enforce contiguity that would exceed 5 orbits in duration.
 Proposers should consult with STScI if they feel that their science goals require the use of more consecutive orbits.

 Limiting the Separation Between Target/Aperture Combinations